microsoft/nni/docs/tutorial_1_CR_exp_local_api.md

 You can refer to [here](NNICTLDOC.md) for more usage guide of *nnictl* command line tool.

 ## View experiment results
 The experiment has been running now.
-Oher than *nnictl*, NNI also provides WebUI for you to view experiment progress, to control your experiment, and some other appealing features.
+Other than *nnictl*, NNI also provides WebUI for you to view experiment progress, to control your experiment, and some other appealing features.

 ## Using multiple local GPUs to speed up search
 The following steps assume that you have 4 NVIDIA GPUs installed at local and [tensorflow with GPU support](https://www.tensorflow.org/install/gpu).
 The demo enables 4 concurrent trail jobs and each trail job uses 1 GPU.